11:35am PT by Rebecca Ford

 While the Warner Bros. film received mixed reviews, director Bryan Singer’s opening could have added an added explanation to the conflicted film.

 Provided as a deleted scene extra on the Superman Anthology Blu-Ray release in June, the dark, slow segment has Kal-El (Routh) traveling back to his home planet of Krypton in a star-shaped ship.
 Viewers will notice a significant Superman S carved into his home planet.
 What could that mean?

 The five-minute sequence was apparently expensive to produce, costing an estimated $10 million.

 The wordless piece, which feels a little bit like Kubrick’s 2001: A Space Odyssey, could have explained to viewers why Kal-El left Earth in the first place.

-A reboot of the Superman film series directed by Zach Snyder and starring Henry Cavill as Superman is planned for release in 2013.
+A reboot of the Superman film series directed by Zack Snyder and starring Henry Cavill as Superman is planned for release in 2013.